akshat2474/chikitsa/README.md

 # Chikitsa

 Chikitsa is a comprehensive rural healthcare diagnostics application developed using Flutter.
-It is meticulously engineered to operate efficiently within low-bandwidth environments, such as 2G networks, while providing a rich, user-friendly interface.
-The application facilitates the collection and transmission of patient diagnostic data, medical imagery, and medication tracking, empowering users and healthcare providers in areas with unstable internet connectivity.
+It is operates efficiently within low-bandwidth environments, such as 2G networks.
+Provides features such as collection and transmission of patient diagnostic data, medical imagery, and medication tracking, ABHA ID integration , generic alternatives to branded drugs, disease tracking in a region

 ## Core Capabilities & Features